jamii/jamii.github.com/journal.md

 Seems to fix q15 and q23 too.

 Took a pass at getting query_not working, but it requires some way to pass variables into a query at runtime and I can't do that with the current setup.

+### 2018 Jan 16

+Bunch of distractions last week.
+Quit school.
+More on plans later in the week.

+Tried to add SQL Server to the benchmarks but the linux drivers are a comedy of errors.

+Have a long todo list for cleaning up the compiler.
+Not sure where to start.
+Things seem tied together in many ways.

+Pick off easy stuff first.
+Removed the redundant `fun_type`.
+Made `var_type` a plain dict.